apache/nuttx/boards/avr/at32uc3/avr32dev1/README.txt

 Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^

-  Linux, Mac OS X or Cygwin on Windows can be used for the development environment.
+  Linux, macOS or Cygwin on Windows can be used for the development environment.
   The source has been built only using the GNU toolchain (see below).
 Other toolchains will likely cause problems.
 Testing was performed using the Cygwin environment.